 Millions of customers are managing their financials, payments, operations, and people with Sage Business Cloud options.
 Sage offers a large profile of solutions that help your business make smarter business decisions and plan for the future through user-friendly automation.

-AccPac is mid-market ERP software providing enterprise-level applications for both management and accounting needs.
+AccPac is mid-market ERP suite providing enterprise-level applications for both management and accounting needs.
 The solution has a large market share in small and medium-sized businesses.
 Accpac has been around in some form since the late 70s, adding capabilities and expanding its availability across multiple operating systems.
 The software was acquired by Sage Software in 2004–maintaining the Accpac name until 2012 when it was renamed to Sage 300 ERP.

 Today, Sage 300 ERP remains an all-in-one business management software–serving 40,000 customers across 150 countries in a variety of industries.
 The solution is primarily deployed as Sage 300cloud for managing finances, operations, and inventory.